ngnk/IDS-706-Assignment-3/README.md

    docker run -it -p 8888:8888 my-analysis jupyter notebook --ip=0.0.0.0 --no-browser --allow-root
    ```

-2. Copy the URL with the token from the container logs (it will look like http://127.0.0.1:8888/?token=abcd1234).
+2. Copy the URL with the token from the container logs (there might be multiple, just try all and one will work)

 3. Open the link in your local browser.
 Navigate to `706_A3.ipynb` in the Jupyter interface.

-Your notebook will now run inside the fully reproducible Docker environment.
+Select 'Run' from the top bar, and click 'Run All Cells'.

 ---

-> **Note:**
 > **Note:**
 > The Dockerfile is set up to run tests automatically with:
 > ```